Compensation Plan Design Study for a Non-Profit Organization

-One of the most common reasons why businesses reach out to Spectrum HR Solutions is that they are having issues with their employee compensation plan.
+One of the most common reasons businesses hire Spectrum HR Solutions is to resolve employee challenges with pay practices and compensation plan design.
 Typically, compensation issues arise for one of three reasons:

 - The business is no longer able to afford the salaries they’re paying to their employees.

 - Employees have begun leaving the company for other, higher-paying jobs.